-We have completed an audit into the Myopia Control Clinic, which ran as a specialist clinic at The University of Auckland from 2010 to 2014.
-The results have been presented at the American Academy of Optometry conference in New Orleans, USA, and the full paper has been published in the peer-reviewed journal Optometry and Vision Science.
+These results have been presented at the American Academy of Optometry conference in New Orleans, USA, and are published in the peer-reviewed journal Optometry and Vision Science.

 The prevalence of myopia continues to grow, and there are now a number of optical treatment options available to clinicians.
 However real world clinical data on their effectiveness is sparse.
 To promote anti-myopia treatments, a specialist Myopia Control Clinic (MCC) opened as a referral clinic at The University of Auckland, New Zealand in 2010, and this is the first comprehensive audit of the clinical outcomes.